spacecloud-io/space-docs/content/essentials/queries/multiple-operations.md

 Multiple operations can be used together in the same query.
 For example, you can filter the results, sort and limit them all in a single query.

-Example: Fetch a list of trainers and only their first two Water type pokemons sorted by their name:
+Example: Fetch a list of trainers and only their first two Water-type pokemons sorted by their name:

 <div class="row tabs-wrapper">
   <div class="col s12" style="padding:0">